-The passing score for the SIE will be 70 (on a scale of 0 to 100).
+The passing score for the SIE is 70 (on a scale of 0 to 100).
 This test score is placed on a common scale with all other candidate test scores for that exam and statistical adjustments are made to the score to account for slight variations in the difficulty that may exist among different sets of exam questions.
-This method allows for a fair comparison of scores and ensures that every candidate is held to the same passing standard regardless of which set of exam items he or she received.
+This method allows for a fair comparison of scores and ensures that every candidate is held to the same passing standard regardless of which set of exam items they received.

 2. Is there a waiting period if I fail the SIE?

-The waiting period for the SIE is the same as FINRA’s other exams.
-After the first and second failed attempts, there will be a 30-day waiting period.
-After the third failed attempt, there will be a 180-day waiting period.
-For any attempts after the third attempt, there is also a 180-day waiting period between each exam.
+The waiting period for the SIE is the same as that for FINRA’s other exams.
+After the first and second failed attempts, there is a 30-day waiting period.
+After the third failed attempt, there is a 180-day waiting period.
+For any attempts after the third attempt, there is also a 180-day waiting period between each exam attempt.

 3. I am a college student and want to take the SIE while I am in school.
 If I pass, for how long will the SIE be valid?